studiombois/insomnia.rest/content/blog/introducing-designer.md

 **Why a separate app?** 📦<br>
 Insomnia is an extremely powerful tool, but most users love it for how simple and easy it is to use.
-In order to maintain this core tenant, Designer needs to be simple too, which is why we're releasing Insomnia Designer as a separate application, focused specifically on _API design_.
+In order to maintain this core tenet, Designer needs to be simple too, which is why we're releasing Insomnia Designer as a separate application, focused specifically on _API design_.

 **Does it support Insomnia Plus/Team accounts?** 💼<br>